-As a result of the unprecedented floods of September 2013, the CWCB awarded zero-interest and nopayment 3-year bridge loans to water suppliers.
+As a result of the unprecedented floods of September 2013, the CWCB awarded zero-interest and no-payment 3-year bridge loans to water suppliers.
 Typically the loans are utilized by borrowers to replace diversion structures and reconstruct the ditch delivery system.

-To date, the CWCB has twenty (20) projects authorized totaling \$23 million.
+To date, the CWCB has twenty (20) projects authorized totaling \$24.5 million.
 There are currently nineteen (19) projects under contract ready to receive loan funds for eligible project expenses.
 The CWCB Emergency Loan Program has Completed Construction on four (4) projects as shown in Table 1.
-One (1) project, Haldi Ditch Company, was deauthorized at the November Board Meeting.